LalitKY/MVVMR/README.md

 # MVVMR

-Routing implementation with MVVM iOS.
+Router implementation with MVVM iOS.
-It's pretty streight forward and easy to adapt.
+It's pretty straightforward and easy to adapt.
-It's main benefit is it makes MVVM more loosly coupled.
+It's main benefit is it makes MVVM more loosely coupled.